sardinachanx/Chain-Reaction/README.md

 ##Game Instructions
-Click anywhere to land and expand the bomb.
-When a ball collides with a bomb or any ball that has hit the bomb, the ball also explodes, and disappears after a while.
+Click anywhere to land and expand the player-controlled ball (the initial ball).
+When a ball collides with the initial ball or any ball that has hit the initial ball, the ball also explodes, and disappears after a while.
 You pass the level if enough balls expand.
-The further the ball is from the bomb, the higher the score.
+The further the ball is from the initial ball, the higher the score.

 *Original Only:*
 *If you don't pass the level threshold, the amount of lives you use increases by 1 and you have to attempt the level again and pass it before you can move on ~~with life~~.
 Your final high score depends on how many lives you use, so be careful!*